**This post was developed and written by Nancy Gammack, RD when she was a dietetic intern and volunteer for Ignite Nutrition.

 For a lot of people with IBS & gut health issues – alcohol can trigger symptoms of diarrhea or constipation.
-Plus, alcohol can harm your gut microbiome, so ultimately, I encourage people to mostly limit their alcohol to drink to one a day.
-I know lots of times, that’s tricky, especially when everyone else around you is drinking – which is exactly why these mocktails are a great swap.
+Plus, alcohol can harm your gut microbiome, so ultimately, as an IBS dietitian, I encourage people to mostly limit their alcohol to drink to one a day.
+I know lots of times, that’s tricky, especially when everyone else around you is drinking – which is exactly why these virgin mocktails are a great swap.

 My student, Nancy Gammack created three mocktails that are super fresh, fruity, and will ensure you beat the heat – without alcohol!
 Next time you need a refresher, or a drink with friends, pull out that blender and start mixing one of these easy mocktails!

-Two of them are low FODMAP – for all you in the elimination phase.
+Two of them are low FODMAP – for all you in the FODMAP elimination phase.
 The other one has an untested ingredient, but has the potential to be moderately high in fructose or fructans.
+Looking for other low FODMAP recipe ideas?
+Check out our archives here!

 Prep time: 10 mins